step-by-step-tutorial/springboot-tutorial/messaging-rabbit-mq/README.md

 <p align="justify">

-Rabbit Mq is a message queue for more information see the [https://www.rabbitmq.com/](https://www.rabbitmq.com/).
+RabbitMq is a message queue for more information see the [https://www.rabbitmq.com/](https://www.rabbitmq.com/).

 </p>

-## Install Active MQ Artemis on Docker
+## Install RabbitMQ on Docker

 <p align="justify">

-Execute the `docker compose  up -d` command to install RabbitMQ on docker, also, you can use the following commands.
+Execute the `docker compose  up -d` command to install RabbitMQ on docker.

 </p>